 Conduct an international teacher job search and teach overseas.
-Teaching overseas is an exciting opportunity and one that is being increasingly sought after by educators, ranging from graduating students to those who have been in the industry for many years.
+Teaching overseas is an exciting opportunity and is being increasingly sought after by educators, ranging from graduating students to those in the industry for many years.

 Unfortunately, many people find the process of overseas job hunting confusing and complex.
-Job seekers can relieve this feeling if they do some research prior to beginning the job search process.
+Job seekers can relieve this feeling if they do some research before beginning the job search process.

 Searching for an international teaching job is much like searching for a local position.
 It involves planning and effort; after all, “looking for a job is a job.”
 Job hunting can cause tension and anxiety, so it helps to think of the search as a challenge and a great learning experience.